mypetyak/scala-algorithms/README.md

 ##Use Cases:
 Merge sort is ideal for cases where data must be accessed sequentially, such as when reading data from slow disk or linked lists.
 One trade-off is the need for O(n) auxiliary space in most applications.
 The algorithm is the default sorting mechanism in Perl, and it plays a role in the default algorithms for Python, Java, and Octave.
 Can be parallelized due to divide and conquer design.

+#Bubble Sort

+##Summary:
+Bubble sort is an exchange sort that exhibits O(n^2) in both average and worst cases.
+It is rarely used due to its poor performance (worse than Insertion sort).
+Bubble sort is stable.

+##Use Cases:
+Because of its terrible time complexity, Bubble sort is rarely used.
+One advantage is that its worst case auxiliary space complexity is O(1).
+It behaves reasonably fast on nearly-sorted data, but its use is rare.